Skydry333/studing-of-git/readme.md

-# Describing of Git curce
+# Explanation of the git course
 It is relly very intresting